Enrolment in the Confraternity of the Most Holy Rosary

 Optional "Confraternity Enrolment plus DONATION Click "HERE"

-Bishop Pierre-Olivier Tremblay, OMI, Rector of Canada's National Marian Shrine of Our Lady of the Cape invites you to enrol in the Confraternity of the Most Holy Rosary originally established in 1694.
+Bishop Pierre-Olivier Tremblay, OMI, rector of the shrine of Our Lady of the Cape invites you to enrol in the Confraternity of the Most Holy Rosary originally established in 1694.

 THE ROSARY CONFRATERNITY'S BENEFITS